-Gosar censured over AOC video as he compares himself to Alexander Hamilton
+Paul Gosar censured over AOC video as he compares himself to Alexander Hamilton

 Speaking in his own defence from the House floor on Wednesday, Mr Gosar denied that the video was “dangerous or threatening”.

-The firebrand Republican — whose associations with avowed white nationalists and racist rhetoric have led his own siblings to oppose his reelection — chose to be defiant rather than apologise or express any remose.
+The firebrand Republican — whose associations with avowed white nationalists and racist rhetoric have led his own siblings to oppose his re-election — chose to be defiant rather than apologise or express any remorse.

 “If I must join Alexander Hamilton, the first person attempted to be censured by this House, so be it,” he said.